aharriscybr/automations/Pipelines/azure-devops/README.md

 <p>Azure Devops Only supports Host + API Key.
 JWT Tokens are not currently available from Azure Dev Ops</p>

 ### Synopsis
 The pipeline will use `git diff-tree` to establish a list of committed files, ignoring deleted files.
 This list will be ordered via the numerical ordering convention and providing a path to test and apply to Conjur.
+The pipeline script will [filter](pipeline/azure-pipelines.yml#L24) the files with the conventions described below.

 ### Requirements
 - Host / Api key